ehmorris/ecoli-chemotaxis/notes.md

 - CheA video was supposed to be just the 6 frames
   - Focused in on blue central piece connecting to red piece
-- Self assembly video not playing on mobile
-- Drill video going fullscreen on mobile
 - Clarify "step" and "reverse" interaction on diagram
   - Maybe make the only button "reverse"? and it's always playing
 - Better way to display book caption (also fix line height)
-- When very wide, some assets overlap
 - How does slider sometimes become broken in top left corner?
 - Something is wrong with the default state of the animation where no cheY is being activated by default
 - Better hero image.
 Looks dead.